 There is no shortage of places where you can buy web traffic online.
 A simple search for ‘buy website traffic’ nets 1.25 billion results.
 Most of these claim to have 100% human traffic, no bots, targeted niches and a huge amount of traffic from whichever national source you’re looking to target.
 Often the prices are incredibly low too, sometimes fractions of a penny per visitor.
 So what’s the catch with this cheap website traffic?
 Are these really genuine humans clicking onto your website?

-Most of the platforms offering cheap website traffic do so using pop-ups (or pop-unders) on websites.
+Most of the platforms offering cheap website traffic use sneaky tactics to drive traffic, for example using pop-ups (or pop-unders) on websites.
 They also place ads on a wide network of low quality sites which have high traffic volumes, most of which is from bots based in click farms.
-Yes, even though they say there will be no bots, this can’t be guaranteed.
+Yes, even though they say there are no bots, this can’t be guaranteed.

 Generally speaking, buying cheap targeted web traffic from sites like Fiverr means you have little to no control over your traffic sources.
 You are also very unlikely to see much in the way of engagement, with that huge surge in traffic mostly from accidental, redirected or even automated sources.